Skip to main content

 Shangri-La hotel’s TING restaurant, being on the 35th floor of The Shard, western Europe’s tallest building, has some of the best restaurant views in the city (obviously).
 TING know how to do amazing themed afternoon teas in the sky and of course they pull out all of the stops for every festive season.

 Love a drink?
-Yeah, me too.
+Yeah, us too.
 Especially when it’s a festive one, preferably surrounded by Christmasy fun.
 Here are some options for Christmas-themed drinks in London.

 Miracle at Henrietta Hotel